-Using the academic calendar and timetable, you'll create a schedule and collect class information, which you'll use later to register for each class.
+Using the academic calendar and timetable, you'll create a schedule and collect course information, which you'll use later to register for each course.

-- Print out a blank schedulue so you can pencil in your selections as create your schedule.
+- Print out a blank schedule so you can pencil in your selections as create your schedule.

 - Go to the academic timetable.